Saaharp/api-meal-db/README.md

 **Tech used:** HTML, CSS, JavaScript, TheMealDB Api

+## Optimizations

+Recipe Ratings and Reviews: Implement a system for users to rate and review the recipes they have tried within the app.
+Allow users to provide feedback, comment on their experience, or suggest modifications.

+Save and Organize Recipes: Provide a feature for users to save recipes they are interested in for future reference.
+Allow users to organize their saved recipes into categories or collections within the app.

 ## Examples:
 Take a look at a couple of these examples that I have in my own portfolio: